-Remember that childproof does not equal pet proof!
+Remember that child-proof does not equally pet-proof!
 Pets can use their strong, sharp teeth to chew through childproof containers.
-Take every precaution to secure hazardous substances in a place that your pets can’t access.
+Take every precaution to secure hazardous substances in a place that your pets can't access.
 Keep trash secure, and teach children not to share their food or feed pets table scraps.

 In an Emergency

 Always keep our number close by!
-If you suspect your pet has ingested something toxic, call Animal Care Center at 720-664-7566 immediately.
-For after hours emergencies, call the 24-hour ASPCA Animal Poison Control Center at 888-426-4435.
-The sooner you take action, the better your pet’s chance for recovery.
+If you suspect your pet has ingested something toxic, call Animal Care Center of Castle Pines at (303) 688-3660 immediately.
+For after-hours emergencies, call the 24-hour ASPCA Animal Poison Control Center at 888-426-4435.
+The sooner you take action, the better your pet's chance for recovery.